portege/hrng-tst/test-2/README.md

 This design will only cover the basic functionality of the use-case.
 And will not cover the overall security aspect (IAM Role, WAF, Data quality, Encryption) and Performance point of view (the number of shards, availability zones)

 ## Assumption ##
+All the data source respect the data schema to avoid any error can occur.

 ## Architecture & Design ##
 Essentially, the design will be using *managed service* on AWS to minimize the day-to-day operation overhead.
 All the technology stack will be maintained by AWS, so we can focus more on product and development.
 The stack as following: